canonical/charm-relation-interfaces/interfaces/vault_kv/v0/README.md

 - Must provide the vault url
 - Must provide a key value mount, the mount name shall respect the following pattern: charm-<requirer app>-<user provided suffix>
-- Must provide a role_id and role_secret_id for each unit.
+- Must provide a role-id and role-secret-id for each unit.
-  The role_id and role_secret_id shall be provided in the form of a Juju secret.
+  The role-id and role-secret-id shall be provided in the form of a Juju secret.
-  Usage of role_id and role_secret_id to access the KV backend shall be restricted to the unit's egress_subnet.
+  Usage of role-id and role-secret-id to access the KV backend shall be restricted to the unit's egress_subnet.

 ### Requirer